-The Mubali project is run by the organisation Beyond Empathy and began in May 2004.
-It uses an arts intervention process to improve the health of pregnant Indigenous women, young mothers aged 15 to 25 years, and their babies in the Moree district.
+The project uses an arts intervention process to improve the health of pregnant Indigenous women, young mothers aged 15 to 25 years, and their babies in a number of locations throughout Australia.
 The project stemmed from concerns among local health services that this group of women were not getting access to pre-natal advice and often only sought medical assistance as their babies were being born.

 Abstract adapted from Beyond Empathy

 Armidale NSW 2350